peterw/streamlit-and-zapier-nla/README.md

 In the text box provided, enter your instruction for the application.
 Then, click the "Submit" button.
 The application will process your instruction and generate an appropriate output, which will be displayed on the screen.

+## Sponser

+✨ Learn to build projects like this one: [BuildFast Course](https://www.buildfast.academy)

 ## License

 This project is licensed under the MIT License.